Service-oriented modeling: Service-oriented modeling and architecture

-Service-oriented modeling framework (SOMF)
+Service-oriented modeling framework

-SOMF has been devised by author Michael Bell as a holistic and anthropomorphic modeling language for software development that employs disciplines and a universal language to provide tactical and strategic solutions to enterprise problems.
-The term "holistic language" pertains to a modeling language that can be employed to design any application, business and technological environment, either local or distributed.
+Service-oriented modeling framework (SOMF) has been devised by author Michael Bell as a holistic and anthropomorphic modeling language for software development that employs disciplines and a universal language to provide tactical and strategic solutions to enterprise problems.
+The term "holistic language" pertains to a modeling language that can be employed to design any application, business and technological environment, either local distributed, or federated.
 This universality may include design of application-level and enterprise-level solutions, including SOA landscapes, cloud computing, or big data environments.
 The term "anthropomorphic", on the other hand, affiliates the SOMF language with intuitiveness of implementation and simplicity of usage.

+Discipline-specific modeling process

 SOMF is a service-oriented development life cycle methodology, a discipline-specific modeling process.
-It offers a number of modeling practices and disciplines that contribute to a successful service-oriented life cycle development and modeling during a project (see image on left).

-It illustrates the major elements that identify the “what to do” aspects of a service development scheme.
+It offers a number of modeling practices and related disciplines that contribute to a successful service-oriented life cycle development and modeling during a project.
+The image below illustrates the major elements that identify the “what to do” aspects of a service development scheme.
 These are the modeling pillars that will enable practitioners to craft an effective project plan and to identify the milestones of a service-oriented initiative—either a small or large-scale business or a technological venture.

-The provided image thumb (on the left hand side) depicts the four sections of the modeling framework that identify the general direction and the corresponding units of work that make up a service-oriented modeling strategy: practices, environments, disciplines, and artifacts.
-These elements uncover the context of a modeling occupation and do not necessarily describe the process or the sequence of activities needed to fulfill modeling goals.
-These should be ironed out during the project plan – the service-oriented development life cycle strategy – that typically sets initiative boundaries, time frame, responsibilities and accountabilities, and achievable project milestones.
+SOMF building blocks

+Furthermore, the video clip below, depicts the three SOMF building blocks, segments that drive the service-oriented modeling process: